KoRoHandelsGmbH/store-api-gateway/README.md

 `store-api-proxy` powered by [`Nitropack`](https://nitro.unjs.io/) should be understood as a thin-layer on top of the [Shopware' Store-API](https://shopware.stoplight.io/docs/store-api/38777d33d92dc-quick-start-guide).
 It provides us with a easy-to-maintain way to leverage Vercel' data cache for caching (and later on transform as well as orchestrate) API responses to overcome the shortcomings of the Store API we're consuming.

 ## Features
-* `locale` mapping for convenient sales channel resolving
+* Resolving sales channel based on request header `sw-access-key`
+* Automatically switching to development enviromentusing `x-env` header
 * [Nitro' filesystem routing](https://nitro.unjs.io/guide/routing#filesystem-routing) for API routes
 * Conventional Commits support using [`husky`](https://typicode.github.io/husky/) as pre-commit hook
 * Type-safe using Schema definitions from [Shopware Frontends API client](https://www.npmjs.com/package/@shopware/api-client)